 Frequently recognize and reward employees

 Appreciating employees for who they are shows that you care about them as a person.
-Take full advantage of an engaging recognition and rewards program that encourages your workforce to celebrate their peers’ strengths, but also their uniqueness.
-Public recognitions are very impactful because they give a sense of belonging and offer company-wide visibility.
+Take full advantage of an engaging recognition and rewards program that encourages your workforce to publicly celebrate their peers’ strengths, but also their uniqueness.
 Employees should be recognized by their c-suite, managers, and peers for everyday wins, both small and big.
-Recognition is a sure way to build a supportive and inclusive workplace culture.

 “From a leader’s perspective, a tool like recognition should be used to promote inclusive leadership.” – How HCM Technologies Can Scale Inclusion in the Workplace by Gartner

-It’s surprising that only 34 percent of companies that use effective recognition practices give recognition that’s inclusive.
 Recognition tools should be used to promote your company values, especially the ones that speak to your company’s D&I initiatives.
-Give your employees the ability to tie each recognition to a particular company value supporting D&I. Some company value examples surrounding D&I include: embracing cross-cultural diversity, committing to equality, and demonstrating respect .
+Give your employees the ability to tie each recognition to a particular company value supporting D&I.

 Leverage tools to measure D&I

 Use staple HR tools to monitor your progress toward becoming a more inclusive, diverse company.
-Employee engagement software can help you better understand blind spots in all departments at all levels.
-For example, turn to your voice of the employee solution to measure how your workforce is feeling about current D&I initiatives and gather feedback on areas to improve.
-If you have a recognition platform in place, look at your recognition activity dashboards to immediately identify any teams or individuals that might feel underappreciated - ensuring everyone feels appreciated on an everyday basis is key to building an inclusive culture.
+Employee engagement software can help you better understand your organization’s blind spots.
+Use your voice of the employee solution to measure how your workforce is feeling about current D&I initiatives and gather feedback on areas to improve.
+If you have a recognition platform in place, look at your recognition activity dashboards to immediately identify any teams or individuals that might feel underappreciated.

 Consider adding other typical D&I KPIs like the percentage of employees belonging to minority groups, average tenure of employees based on age or ethnicity, etc. Measure these KPIs before and after you implement new D&I initiatives to understand where you are improving and where you can do more.